-The 2017-18 Free Application for Student Aid is now open.
-Encourage your students to file for federal financial aid as soon as possible.
+The 2018-19 Free Application for Federal Student Aid (FAFSA) is now open.
+Encourage students to file for financial aid as soon as possible.

-- And for the first time, applicants are asked to use prior-prior year (PPY) tax information when reporting personal and family income.
+- Applicants must use prior-prior year (PPY) tax information when reporting personal and family income.

-Videos of two educational sessions presented at NACAC’s 2016 national conference can also provide answers as you help students and families navigate the financial aid application process: The FAFSA: What You Need to Know for 2017-18; Prior–Prior Year and You.
+- Videos of two educational sessions presented at NACAC’s 2016 national conference can also provide answers as you help students and families navigate the financial aid application process: The FAFSA: What You Need to Know for 2017-18; Prior–Prior Year and You.